tawandamoyo/catalyst-centre/content/pages/index.md

     subtitle: Perspectives from youth leaders and partners.
     items: # Populate with actual testimonials
       - type: FeaturedItem
-        title: "“The Catalyst Centre provided the tools and network I needed to advocate effectively for climate justice in my community.”"
+        title: "“The Catalyst Centre provided provided ecucation for understanding carbon credits.”"
         tagline: Youth Leader Perspective
-        subtitle: 'Youth Participant, Country X'
+        subtitle: 'Ali Abdo, Egypt | Board Member'
-        text: "Placeholder text describing the impact or experience..."
+        text: "The demand for carbon credits is skyrocketing, opening up a huge chance for small-scale clean energy and other carbon reduction projects in Africa.
+But, it’s not all sunshine and rainbows.
+The complexities of carbon markets (high costs, long processes, limited access to finance) can be tough to navigate."
         image:
-          url: /images/person-placeholder-light.png
+          url: /images/abdo.jpeg
           altText: Youth Participant Photo
           styles:
             self: